bbc/audio-orchestration/Readme.md

 The majority of our components (`template`, `core`, and `bbcat-js`) are licensed under the GPLv3 license.
 The `cloud-sync-client` is licensed under an Apache 2.0 license.
 See the LICENSE file in each package directory for the specific licensing terms and copyright information.

 If you are modifying the software to create your experience you may have to make your source code modifications available under the terms of the GPL license.

+You may [contact BBC R&D](https://www.bbc.co.uk/rd/contacts) to discuss alternative licensing options; however the BBC is under no obligation to offer alternative terms.

+# Contributing

+Please contact the authors by [raising a GitHub issue](https://github.com/bbc/audio-orchestration/issues/new) or pull request if you would like to contribute to this repository.
+A contributor licence agreement may be applicable.